In this article, we'll cover:

 Features of a hosted PBX

-There are many features of a PBX phone system which help to differentiate a business phone system from a home phone.
+A PBX phone system has many features that help differentiate a business phone system from a home phone.
 Here are just a few examples of some of the key features of hosted PBX systems:

 Online portal management